Cold Call Conversion Rates: Funnel Metrics & Benchmarks

 Discover how to fix your funnel

-In general, it’s best to start at the top of the funnel because these numbers will affect everything else that happens later on.
+In general, it’s best to start at the top of the sales funnel because these numbers will affect everything else that happens later on.
 Look at the benchmarks simply as a way to identify when to move down to the next step in the funnel, and keep in mind that the percentages might differ depending upon the specifics of your business.

 Simply saying "How can we improve sales?" is not enough.
 You need to know your cold calling funnel to understand what's going on and spot real opportunities for improvements.